Incoming professors swell UMMC’s faculty ranks

 UT-Houston fellow joins anesthesiology faculty

-Dr. Henrique Ferreira Vale, a cardiothoracic and vascular anesthesiology fellow at the University of Texas Medical School, Houston, has joined the Medical Center faculty as an assistant professor of anesthesiology.
+Dr. Henrique Ferreira Vale, a cardiothoracic and vascular anesthesiology fellow at the University of Texas Medical School in Houston, has joined the Medical Center faculty as an assistant professor of anesthesiology.

-After earning the M.D. at Universidade Federal Fluminense, Brazil, in 2006, Vale served as an intensive care physician at Rio Mar Hospital, Rio de Janeiro, from 2006-07, as an emergency room physician at Andarai Federal Hospital, Rio de Janeiro, from 2007-09 and as an intensive care physician at Ronaldo Gazolla County Hospital, Rio de Janeiro, in 2009.
-He then had a transitional year internship from 2009-10 at MetroWest Medical Center/Harvard Medical School Program, Framingham, Massachusetts, and residency training in anesthesiology from 2010-13 and a cardiothoracic and vascular anesthesiology fellowship from 2013-14 at UT Medical School, Houston.
+After earning his M.D. at Universidade Federal Fluminense in Brazil in 2006, Vale served as an intensive care physician at Rio Mar Hospital in Rio de Janeiro from 2006-07, as an emergency room physician at Andarai Federal Hospital in Rio de Janeiro from 2007-09 and as an intensive care physician at Ronaldo Gazolla County Hospital in Rio de Janeiro in 2009.

 The coauthor of seven poster presentations, one article in a peer-reviewed professional publication and one textbook chapter, Vale has given two presentations at professional meetings in Houston.